 Thanks to Buick LaCrosse for underwiting the Serious Eats Road Trip and for loaning us a Buick LaCrosse.
 We drove from New York City to Boston and back, checking out some of the great food experiences along the way.

-When the good folks at Buick handed over the LaCrosse for our Serious Eats road trip, we talked about "value-driven world-class dining" as the theme—and it was that guidance that led us to Cambridge, Massachusetts, for dinner at Craigie on Main.
-Yes, we drove 200 miles for dinner cooked by chef-owner Tony Maws, who serves cuisine that Serious Eats columnist Kenji Alt has aptly described as "homey with a touch of mad science."
+When the good folks at Buick handed over the LaCrosse for our Serious Eats Road Trip, we talked about "value-driven world-class dining" as the theme—and it was that guidance that led us to Cambridge, Massachusetts, for dinner at Craigie on Main.
+Yes, we drove 200 miles for dinner cooked by chef-owner Tony Maws, who serves cuisine that Serious Eats columnist Kenji Lopez-Alt has aptly described as "homey with a touch of mad science."

 On my last visit to the Boston area with my wife and son, I had dragged them to Craigie on Main for both brunch and dinner on the Sunday we arrived in Boston.
 But having dictated those plans, I couldn't bring myself to tell them what to order.
 Please don't feel sorry for us—my son, Will, ordered Craigie's transcendent burger and fries, and I got to try an equally special lentil soup with disk of crisp lamb shoulder smack in the middle of the bowl.